dapr/docs/howto/configure-redis/README.md

    ```
 That's it!
 Now go to the [Configuration](#configuration) section

-4. b Its **not recommended**, however you can use a hard coded password instead.
-First we'll get our Redis password, which is slightly different depending on the OS we're using:
+5. (Alternative) Its **not recommended**, however you can use a hard coded password instead of secretKeyRef.
+First we'll get the Redis password, which is slightly different depending on the OS you're using:

    - **Windows**: Run below commands
    ```powershell